-Population trend data from the Indiana Business Research Center, by county, shows a similar slow growth pattern in each county (IBRC), until about 1950, when populations began to rise dramatically.
-(Figure 15) Population growth in Johnson County has recently far outpaced the others.
+Population trend data from the Indiana Business Center, by county, shows a similar slow growth pattern in each county, until about 1950, (IBRC) when populations began to rise dramatically.
+Population growth in Johnson County has recently far outpaced that of Brown County.